How To Use Diagnostic Assessment To Inform Your Teaching

 In your school: When you conduct your own diagnostic assessment at school, make sure that any tool or questions you use include distractors too so you know why a pupil has made a mistake.

-On our platform, all the pupils’ answers feed into a unique algorithm which either suggests lessons on the SATs programme or helps you pick lessons on the diagnostic programme that are most relevant for you.
+On our platform, all the pupils’ answers feed into a unique algorithm which helps to identify the most appropriate programme of lessons for each pupil.

 For your teaching, we advise that you teach to the results you have found.
 This will save you time and help you target the areas that pupils need help with the most.